Liga AUF Uruguaya: Participating teams

-2025 season
+2026 season

 All statistics pertain only to the Uruguayan Championships organized by the Uruguayan Football Association (AUF), not including FUF tournaments of 1923, 1924 and the 1926 Consejo Provisorio tournament in seasons counted.
 The founding dates of clubs are those declared by the clubs themselves involved.
 (Note: Controversy exists on the date of the founding of C.A.
 Peñarol.
 The club's official position assumes a change of name of CURCC (founded on 28 December 1891).
 On the other hand, some historians state that "C.A.
 Peñarol" was established on 13 December 1913.)
-(Note: Miramar Misiones was formed from the merger of two clubs: Miramar (founded in 1915) and Misiones (founded in 1906).)
 The column "stadium" reflects the stadium where the team play their home matches, but does not indicate that the team in question owns the stadium.
-(Note: Boston River presents Estadio Campeones Olímpicos in Florida as its exclusive stadium, but it is owned by the Departamental Intendancy of Florida.)
+(Note: Albion and Boston River present Estadio Luis Franzini in Montevideo and Estadio Campeones Olímpicos in Florida as their respective stadiums, but the former is owned by Defensor Sporting and the latter is owned by the Departamental Intendancy of Florida.)